4d/docs/docs/API/transporter.md

 #### Description

-The `.host` property  <!-- REF #transporter.host.Summary -->contains the name or the IP address of the host server<!-- END REF -->. used for mail transactions (SMTP, POP3, IMAP).
+The `.host` property contains <!-- REF #transporter.host.Summary -->the name or the IP address of the host server<!-- END REF -->.
+Used for mail transactions (SMTP, POP3, IMAP).

 This property is **read-only**.